sitespeedio/sitespeed.io/docs/_posts/2019-03-30-sitespeed.io-8.9.md

 nav: blog
 ---

-# Sitespeed.io 8.9 - more info for 3rd party scripts
+# Sitespeed.io 8.9 - more info about 3rd party scripts

 With the new release we integrated [Patrick Hulce](https://github.com/patrickhulce) project [Third party web](https://github.com/patrickhulce/third-party-web).
 Thanks a lot Patrick for Open Sourcing your project!
 At the moment we added a new third party tab where you can see the content.